dnehar/dnehar.github.io/index.md

 ---

 I received my Ph.D. in Immunology from Sorbone University (Paris) under the mentorship of Prof. David Klatzmann.
-I completed my postocdoral fellowship at [The Jackson laboratory for Genomic Medecine] (CT, USA) under the mentorship of Prof. Jacques Banchereau.
+I completed my postdoctoral fellowship at [The Jackson laboratory for Genomic Medecine] (CT, USA) under the mentorship of Prof. Jacques Banchereau.

 My ongoing research within the [Verhaak lab] focuses on analyzing the tumor immune microenvironment in brain tumors, using single cell  and spatial transcriptomic approaches